-- name A word consisting solely of letters, numbers, and underscores, and beginning with a letter or underscore.
+name A word consisting solely of letters, numbers, and underscores, and beginning with a letter or underscore.
 Names are used as shell variable and function names.
-Also referred to as an identifier. - operator A control operator or a redirection operator.
-See Section 3.6 [Redirections], page 25, for a list of redirection operators.
+Also referred to as an identifier.

+operator A control operator or a redirection operator.
+See Section 3.6 [Redirections], page 26, for a list of redirection operators.
+Operators contain at least one unquoted metacharacter.